Stan Wagon's Adventures in Mathematics and the Mountains

 Contact: wagon [at] macalester [dot] edu

 His major mathematical works are a treatise on the Banach–Tarski Paradox, the construction of a bicycle that rides smoothly on square wheels, several other books (many focusing on Mathematica), and over 100 papers.
 He has won five writing awards for his mathematical papers.
-He is one of the three founding editors of Ultrarunning magazine, and has completed two 100-mile races (and one more on skis; 16 hours).
+Together with Peter Gagarin and Fred Pilon, he founded Ultrarunning magazine in 1981, and has completed two 100-mile races (and one more on skis; 16 hours).
 Outside academia, he’s an avid climber, skier, and explorer.
 With others, he discovered and named 420 Arch and Hidden Moonshine Arch, and was the first to visit TipTop Arch, all in Utah.
-He and Katie Larson were the first to ski the Deming Drop.
+He and Katie Larson were the first to ski the Deming Drop near Frisco, Colorado.

-This web site documents his expeditions and photography in the mountains and deserts of Colorado, Utah, Arizona, New Mexico, British Columbia, Alberta, and the Yukon.
+This website documents his expeditions and photography in the mountains and deserts of Colorado, Utah, Arizona, New Mexico, British Columbia, Alberta, and the Yukon.
+And the mathematics section contains much material about interesting puzzles, as well as some detail on his books, papers, and the famous square-wheel bicycle.

 The final stretch of the Foxboro Marathon, time of 2:47:00, November 1980.
-This qualified him for the Boston Marathon in the days when sub 2:50 was required.
+This qualified me for the Boston Marathon in the days when a time under 2:50 was required.
+The Sugarloaf Mountain Athletic Club was an important contributor to my running success in the 1980s.

 Mathematics

-Explore the SIAM 100-Digit Challenge, solved by Wagon’s prize-winning team, and the VisualDSolve project, an e-book and Mathematica package for visualizing differential equations.
+Explore the SIAM 100-Digit Challenge, a book about a world-wide contest in 2002, and the VisualDSolve project, an e-book and Mathematica package for visualizing differential equations.
 Discover Wagon’s favorite mathematical puzzles and problems, browse his papers and books, and see how a snow sculpture got turned into the INVISIBLE HANDSHAKE granite sculpture at Macalester College.